betterplace/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 # UPDATE: This version of the donation form will be shout down on July 1st 2024
-Until then the description below is available for reference
+Until then the information below is available for reference

 ## Introduction